isnotvinicius/isnotvinicius/README.md

 ## 💜 Hello, my name is Vinicius!

-I'm a brazilian full stack developer, currently living in São Paulo.
-Coding since 2017 as a hobby, I decide to take that as my full time job.
+I'm a Brazilian 23yo full stack developer, currently living in São Paulo.
+Coding since 2017 as a hobby, I decided to take that as my full time job.
 Graduated from college in 2020 and started working in the same year.

-🔭 I'm full time FullStack Developer @Diagonal in São Paulo.
+🔭 I'm a full time Full Stack Developer @Diagonal in São Paulo.

 🍃 Learning SvelteKit, Rust and fully migrating to Vim as my main editor.